srl-labs/nokia-segment-routing-lab/README.md

         participate true
     }
 ```
-If we look into the Router Capabilities Tlv of R3 we can see its supporting two SR Algo's, the default SFP algorithm based on IGP-metric and Flex-Algo 128 based on delay-metric
+If we investigate the Router Capabilities Tlv of R3 we can see its supporting two SR Algo's, the default SFP algorithm based on IGP-metric and Flex-Algo 128 based on delay-metric
 <pre>
 A:admin@R3# show router isis database R3.00-00 level 2 detail | match "Router Cap" post-lines 5
   Router Cap : 192.0.2.3, D:0, S:0